Salish Sea Nature Connections

 • Reduce blood pressure and heart rate

-So powerful were the findings that Japan created a national health program around forest bathing.
+So powerful were these findings that Japan created a national health program around forest bathing.
 Certain forested areas were even designated for this purpose, combining personal healing with nature conservation.

 Even just two hours a week of forest therapy has lasting health benefits.